-We begin the day with a visit to the superb Tofuku-ji Hojo, a garden designed in 1939 by Shigemori Mirei.
-This will be familiar to many who have read books on Japanese gardens for it combines 20th-century design with elements from Japanese tradition.
+We begin the day with a visit to the superb Tofuku-ji Complex, filled with beautiful and diverse sub-gardens.
+Hojo-Teien, a garden designed in 1939 by Shigemori Mirei, may be familiar to many who have read books on Japanese gardens for it combines 20th-century design with elements from Japanese tradition.
 Mirei implements subtle, restrained design themes such as chequer-boards of stone in moss to allow the natural form and colour of maples on the surrounding hills to make full impact.

-The afternoon is at leisure to further this city’s rich culture.
+The afternoon is at leisure to further explore this city’s rich culture.
 (Overnight Kyoto) B

 Tokyo - 3 nights